hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Allow one to modify any location in the edit buffer in editplus mode i.e edit/insert or explicit command mode.
 Even if the edit buffer/line overflows into multiple lines it is handled properly.

+Logic which protects cell text content with field seperator in it, works in a more controlled manner by adding the protecting QUOTE only when required wrt the both ends of the text content.

 ## Vasudhaiva Kutumbakam (the World is One Family)